 Stephanie prides herself on making a difference in people’s lives whether it’s a competitive athlete reaching for elite levels, or a busy parent or professional short on time and in need of a quick and effective routine.
 She has helped hundreds of clients and thousands of fans reach their goals by sharing these quick, ultra-effective routines.

 The Stop Chasing Skinny Podcast was founded in September 2014 as a means to break down the seemingly complex and confusing health and wellness information floating around.
 In this weekly podcast, Stephanie brings on guests who will not only enlighten you but also entertain you.

-Stephanie's most recent business ventures include www.TheAthElite.com, a coaching and lifestyle company dedicated to performance.
+Stephanie's other business ventures include www.TheAthElite.com, a coaching and lifestyle company dedicated to performance.
 Stephanie was also cast on CMT's Broken Skull Challenge (Season 5, Fall 2017), CBS's Tough Mudder X (Season 1, Summer 2017), NBC's American Ninja Warrior (Season 9, Summer 2017), and NBC's Spartan Ultimate Team Challenge (Season 1, Spring 2016).